By: Team T12-3 Since: Aug 2018 Licence: MIT

 Alternative 2: Implement sort command exclusively for sorting tasks.
 For example, use command

-to obtain sorted list of all tasks, andsort archived
+sort tasksto obtain sorted list of all tasks, andsort archivedfor sorted list of archived tasks.-

 Pros: We do not have to worry about performance issue.